rust-lang-ro/book/src/title-page.md

-# The Rust Programming Language
+# Limbajul de programare Rust

 *by Steve Klabnik and Carol Nichols, with contributions from the Rust Community*